MacroTeam/FFBE-Macros/docs/README.md

 Stage Name|NRG Cost|Run Time|Neutral delay (s)|Nox|MEmu|Hiro|Autotouch|FRep|AnkuLua|Last patch date|Contributors
 ------------ | ------------- | ------------ | ------------- | ------------ | ------------- | ------------ | ------------- | ------------ | ------------- | ------------
 |||||

+# Disclaimer

+Macro's are made via a series of pre-determined clicks with the goal of repeatedly performing a mundane action with little or no effort.
+At present tests are completed on Nox and Memu.
+Scripts designed for Hiro and AutoTouch are converted variants of the script, but are posted untested.

+We're not responsible if something goes haywire in your script and you lose all your lapis.
+We're not responsible if something goes haywire in the script and you wake up with 5x Orlandeau and every TM you could ever want.
+We're not responsible for your failures, inside or outside of FFBE We feel the legal complexities of trying to sue us are complex enough that it's probably cheaper to cut your losses and refill your lapis.